-His research and teaching activities include data science and digital transformation, social innovation and social change, user experience in different contexts, as well as digital marketing, e-services, and information technology adoption.
-He has worked on EU-funded projects that support SMEs to innovate, network and grow by promoting innovation through collaboration platforms.
+His research and teaching activities include data science and digital transformation, human-centered AI, user experience in different contexts, as well as digital marketing, e-services, and information technology adoption.
+He has a key interest in applications of fuzzy-set Qualitative Comparative Analysis (fsQCA).
+Pappas has led or worked on EU-funded projects (Horizon2020, Horizon Europe) and National Funded Projects (Research Council of Norway) among others.
+Focus has been on human-centered AI, data analytics, and innovation through collaboration platforms.

-He has published over 100 articles in peer reviewed journals and conferences including Journal of Business Research, European Journal of Marketing, Computers in Human Behavior, Information & Management, Psychology & Marketing, International Journal of Information Management, Journal of Systems and Software.
+He has published over 100 articles in peer reviewed journals and conferences including the European Journal of Information Systems, Journal of Business Research, European Journal of Marketing, Computers in Human Behavior, Information & Management, Psychology & Marketing, International Journal of Information Management, Journal of Systems and Software.